 Students will study the causes, problems, and theories of behavioral and pathological abnormality.
 The course examines the history, definitions, issues, and treatments related to abnormal behavior; and evaluates course concepts and research conclusions critically, biblically, and theologically.
-Prerequisites: ED-2210 Faith and Learning: An Integrative Study and ED-3335 Theories of Personality and Counseling Applications.
-Open only to Pre-Counseling and Human Services majors.
+Prerequisites: ED-2210 Faith and Learning: An Integrative Study and ED-3335 Theories of Personality and Courseling Applications.